internet protocol administrator

 Growing pains: from IPv4 to IPv6

-In the mid-to-late 90s, the explosive growth of the internet presented a few problems for network engineers.
-IP addresses at the time took an IPv4 format, and the number of available addresses was shrinking.
-We were actually in danger of running out of IP addresses, which would have prevented any new computers from joining the internet.
+In the mid-to-late 90s, the explosive growth of the Internet presented a few problems for network engineers.
+At the time, IP addresses took an IPv4 format, and the number of available addresses was shrinking.
+We were actually in danger of running out of IP addresses, which would have prevented any new computers from joining the Internet.
 So, the Internet Engineering Task Force stepped up with a solution: the longer IPv6 address.

-While IPv4 addresses are still frequently used, the new IP address format ushered in by IPv6 is slowly but surely becoming the standard.
+While IPv4 addresses are still frequently used, the new IP address format ushered in by IPv6 is slowly becoming the standard.
 Only about 4 billion IPv4 addresses could ever be assigned.
 On the other hand, there are enough IPv6 addresses to assign more than a hundred to every atom on Earth — 100 times over.
 We’re not running out of those any time soon.

 ip system